-Another embarrassing issue arising due to riding up of shorts is the formation of camel toe.
+Another embarrassing issue arising due to riding up of shorts is the formation of a frontal wedge.
 It looks ugly on everyone, whether you care or not.
-Moreover, volleyball shorts move up to odd places causing Wedgies.
+Moreover, women’s volleyball shorts move up to odd places causing Wedgies.
 You would certainly not want a dress malfunction whether you are alone or among people.

 Prior to your purchase, the most significant aspect that you need to be clear about is your size.
-There are a number of brands offering volleyball shorts but each with its specific size scale.
+There are a number of Volleyball brand shorts but each with its specific size scale.
 Your job is quite simple, be sure about your correct size.

-Most often, the reason for your volleyball shorts rucking up is because they are the wrong size for you.
+Most often, the reason your volleyball shorts are riding up is because they are the wrong size for you.
 If your shorts are slightly loose, they will move in every direction as you jump up and down.
 Whereas in case your shorts are even a little tight for you, they might crimple upwards.